waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Ledge Traversal: Ledges are one-way only.
 Jumping down is an irreversible move for that path.

 # VI.
 Tool & Agent Development Ideas
+- Elevation Change: Movement between 'ground' and 'elevated_ground' tiles is only possible via an intermediate 'steps' tile.
+Direct transitions are impassable.